Marcel Samuel-Rousseau

 Marcel Auguste Louis Samuel-Rousseau (né Rousseau; 18 August 1882 – 11 June 1955) was a French composer, organist, and opera director.

-Biography
+Life and career

 Born in Paris, he was the son of Samuel Rousseau and later changed his surname to Samuel-Rousseau to reflect this.
 He studied composition at the Paris Conservatoire and was awarded the Prix de Rome in 1905.
+He married on 4 March 1907 in the 9me arrondissement.
 He was the organist at Saint-Séverin from 1919 to 1922 and president of the Société des auteurs, compositeurs et éditeurs de musique (SACEM) from 1935 to 1953.
 For many years he was a professor of harmony at the Paris Conservatoire and artistic director of the Pathé opera company.
-From 1941 to 1944 he was director of the Opéra National de Paris.
+He was the father of Prix de Rome laureate Éveline Plicque-Andréani.
+From 1941 to 1944 he was director of the Paris Opéra.

-As a composer, Samuel-Rousseau was highly influenced by the works of Franck and Fauré.
-He tended to be more conservative in style than many of contemporaries but he was a master at chromatic harmony and had a strong sense for the dramatic.
-His compositions include operas, ballets, orchestral and piano music and songs.
-His best works are his operas, which tend towards the exotic and are ambitious in scale.
-Two of his operas, Le Hulla (1920) and Kerkeb (1931), are based in the Orient; with the latter's title role a barber dancer in a harem.
-His opera Tarass Boulba (1919) is based on the legend of a Cossack warrior.
-He also wrote an opera based on the Arthurian legend Le Roi Arthur (1903).

 He died in Paris in 1955, aged 72.